MicrosoftDocs/power-automate-docs/flow-docs/replace-workflows-with-flows.md

 # Replace classic Common Data Service workflows with flows

+This topic compares Microsoft Flow capabilities with classic workflow.

-Microsoft Flow has significant advantages over the classic workflow model; you should consider using Microsoft Flow capabilities and recommended patterns while automating your processes using flow instead of classic workflow.
-This topic provides information about the Microsoft Flow capabilities, comparing it with classic workflow.
+Microsoft Flow has significant advantages over the classic workflow model; you should consider using Microsoft Flow to automate your processes instead of classic workflow.

-It is recommended that you use flows instead of classic Common Data Service workflows to build any new automation processes.
-You should also review your existing classic workflow processes and consider replacing them with flows.
+Create flows instead of classic Common Data Service workflows to build new automation processes.
+Additionally, you should review your existing classic workflow processes and consider replacing them with flows.

 ## Feature capability comparison

 This table summarizes a comparison between Microsoft Flow and classic workflows capabilities.

 *We are continuously adding new capabilities to Microsoft Flow so that it's at par and even better than classic workflow capabilities.
-We will update information in this table as Microsoft Flow gains capabilities; check back often!*
+We'll update information in this table as Microsoft Flow gains capabilities; check back often!
+For information about upcoming flow capabilities that will help you replace classic workflow with flow, see [What's new and planned for Microsoft Flow](https://docs.microsoft.com/business-applications-release-notes/April19/microsoft-flow/planned-features) in the April 2019 Release Notes!*

 <table>
 <tr>